 - 19. Four principal strategic lines of action are proposed: - Promoting coherent generic drug policy as a means to increase the availability and use of quality essential medicines.
 The strategy proposes to build on the principal advantage presented by generics, namely as cost-effective medicines in the delivery of health care, through the exchange of experience in generic policy in the region, the development of the regulatory framework and approaches to promote increased availability and the rational use of generic drugs.
 A more profound discussion is required on what we understand by the term 'generic', with focus on quality criteria, options and practices in generic medicines regulation, and the impact of the regulatory system on public acceptance.
 The assessment and promotion of incentives to increase the availability and affordability of generics, as well as incentives aimed at the prescriber and user to improve acceptance, will provide countries in the region with options in the development and implementation of policy. - Developing cost containment strategies for Essential Public Health Supplies, with focus on two areas: pricing and intellectual property.
-In the area of pricing, the strategy proposes the development and implementation of approaches for measurement, assessing the impact and use of pricing information, the role of competition, pricing methodologies, as well as options and practices in price control.
+In the area of pricing, the strategy proposes the development and implementation of approaches for measurement, dissemination of pricing information, assessment of the impact and use of pricing information and transparency, the role of competition, pricing methodologies, as well as options and practices in price control.
 In the area of intellectual property, the work of the Commission on Intellectual Property Rights, Innovation and Public Health, established by WHO in February 2004 will be drawn upon.
 An evidence based approach is to be developed, assessing the regulation of intellectual property in countries of the region against the requirements and safeguards provided for in TRIPS, and reviewing the impact on access to medicines in these countries.
+Technical and policy support will be provided, on request from a Member State, in order to take full advantage of the flexibilities provided by TRIPS and the 30 August 2003 decision from the General Council of the World Trade Organization in relation to public health problems.
 Information exchange will be facilitated to assess the impact of other regional and bilateral trade agreements in the Americas on access to medicines. - Strengthening public health commodity supply systems to ensure continuity and availability.
 A review of drug supply management core components, from selection though procurement, stock forecasting and facilities management to distribution and use, will permit the assessment of practices and the identification of options by resource setting and health system structure.
 Country support in elements of supply management will strengthen capacity at the national level, to ensure continuity in product availability.

-• Developing regional pooled procurement mechanisms, such as the PAHO Strategic Fund, as a viable option in the supply of low-cost quality essential public health supplies.
+Strengthening regional pooled procurement mechanisms, such as the PAHO Strategic Fund, established in 2000, in the supply of low-cost quality essential public health supplies.
 The development of the fund will strengthen capacity in procurement, programming and planning at the country level, lead to economies of scale through the consolidation of requirements, and promote continuity in supply through the development of the cyclical procurement system.
 The operational framework for the Fund will be reviewed including the development of a country advisory mechanism for the Fund, and a strategy for the generation of Fund capital developed.

-Action by the Executive Committee
+Action by the Directing Council